Blue-collar workers make up a significant portion of the American workforce.

 Blue collar has a variety of connotations, as various types of jobs can be said to fall under the category of blue collar.
 The most common types of blue-collar jobs are found in construction, mining, and manufacturing.

 People who work blue-collar jobs are considered members of the working class, despite the high earning potential associated with such jobs, as well as the opportunity they afford workers to develop specialized skills.
+Skilled trades are one of the most secure and needed jobs that exist!

-What Are the Other Colored Collars?
+What Are The Other Colored Collars?

 As the job market changes, so does the need for accurate terms to describe workers.
 Several terms—like pink collar, gray collar, green collar, and gold collar—describe workers in their respective industries to indicate the kinds of jobs they do.